nrepl/drawbridge/README.md

 retain the message queue nREPL will dispatch responses to that are emitted by asynchronous or long-running operations.

+Secondarily, supporting nontextual REPL interactions over HTTP has not yet been addressed at all.

 ## Need Help?

 Send a message to the [clojure-tools](http://groups.google.com/group/clojure-tools)